-As you age, the muscles of the eye become less flexible, and have a harder time focusing on objects that are close.
+As you age, the lens inside your eye become less flexible, and have a harder time focusing on objects that are close.
 You may need more light to see.
-You may have a harder time differentiating shades of blue and green.
 These are all indications of a condition called presbyopia.
 This condition is completely natural, and happens to almost everyone.
 Think of it as just another stage in your eye development.

 You may also notice that just about everyone in your age group uses some type of vision correction, like eyeglasses or multifocal contact lenses.
-Beyond corrective lenses, there are other options to consider: If you’re nearsighted (myopic), farsighted (hyperopic) or you have astigmatism and you’d like to make vision correction unnecessary, laser surgery and Vision Shaping Treatment (VST) are two safe and effective alternatives.
+Beyond corrective lenses, there are other options to consider: If you’re nearsighted (myopic), farsighted (hyperopic) or you have astigmatism and you’d like to reduce your reliance on vision correction, laser surgery and Vision Shaping Treatment (VST) are two safe and effective alternatives.

 Be sure to visit the eye doctor regularly – and learn about all the potential eye concerns related to your particular age group.
 By being well-informed, you can learn to recognize signs of trouble – and possibly cure or slow a sight-threatening disease.
 In between eye exams, if you notice a change in your vision – or if your eye becomes injured in any way – contact your doctor.